-- people using the service

-- staff

-- relatives, friends and carers of people living in the service
+- people using the service - staff - relatives, advocates, friends and carers of people using the service - other professionals who provide support to the service or individuals.

-- visiting professionals.

-- review minutes and action records

-- personal plans, including risk assessments

-- review and action plan minutes

-- meeting minutes and action plans for people, staff and relatives

-- systems for acting on feedback, including complaints.
+- personal plans, including risk assessments - review minutes and action records - meeting minutes and action plans for people, staff and relatives. - systems for acting on feedback, including comments and complaints.

-• how people and those important to them are supported to be involved in their care and support (where appropriate).
+- how people and those important to them are supported to be involved in their care and support (where appropriate) - how the service supports the engagement of and communication with the people important to those using the service.